 Spam: Bulk unwanted email, often used to spread malicious software.

-As the recent Petya outbreak has demonstrated, ransomware is getting smarter.
+As the Petya outbreak has demonstrated, ransomware is getting smarter.
 And there’s no real way to remove advanced threats like these.
 The best researchers have been able to do come up with measures to immunize your PC, while security companies work to block it.

 Petya is the second major ransomware attack this year, which followed months after WannaCry, another ransomware that left significant destruction in its wake.